CEREC® One-Visit Dentistry

 Dentistry has truly entered the 21st century with CEREC.
 Also known as One Visit Dentistry, CEREC stands for Chairside Economical Restoration of Esthetic Ceramics.
 The CEREC system is a Computer Aided Design – Computer Assisted Manufacturing system, CAD-CAM, specifically designed to manufacture accurate dental restorations of the highest quality.
 CEREC allows dentists to take images without the need for impressions and placement without the need for temporary replacements.

-In addition to eliminating the need for temporary restorations or impressions, CEREC offers a range of advantages including:
+In addition to eliminating the need for temporary restorations or impressions, CEREC offers a range of advantages, from outstanding quality to being cost-effective.
+The benefits include the following:

 - Bio-compatible ceramics